Akecel/gabbro/README.md

 ### Features

-- Get several informations about a game by searching by it name :
+- Get informations about a game by searching by it name :
   - Name, Description, Companies, Genres, Themes, DLCs, Rating, etc.
-- Get several informations about a character by searching by it name :
+- Get informations about a character by searching by it name :
   - Name, Description, Games, Genre, Species, etc.
+- Get information about the different companies involved in a game by searching by it name :
+  - Name, Description, etc.

 >For the moment, Gabbro works only on **MacOs**, binaries compatible with other platforms will arrive soon!